After Jeff Bezos, more allegations of intimidation against National Enquirer owner

 In exchange for withholding the photos, AMI demanded that Bezos stop the Post from reporting on the alleged political motivations behind its initial reporting on his relationship with Sanchez.

-Bert Fields, an entertainment lawyer who has represented a variety of celebrities including Tom Cruise and Dustin Hoffman, said he's battled with AMI before.
+Bert Fields, an entertainment lawyer who has represented a variety of celebrities, including Tom Cruise and Dustin Hoffman, said he has battled with AMI before.

 "I had many, many, many encounters as you can imagine with American Media," Fields said.
 "I’ve had really good relationships with their General Counsel who I thought acted reasonably.
 I can’t say the same for the management of the company.
 I’ve had numerous fights were them.”